okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022-okta-identity-engine/index.md

 * When the `factorType` parameter was set to `token:software:totp`, the `amr` claim was missing MFA factors (Okta Verify/Challenge or Google Authenticator).
 (OKTA-499718)

-* The Max Okta session lifetime setting for Global Session Policy was ignored.
+* The Max Okta session lifetime setting for global session policy was ignored.
 (OKTA-480442)

 * When token inline hooks were used in embedded flows, the hook request URL didn’t contain the complete path.
 When token inline hooks were used in redirect flows, the hook request didn't always contain the user object.
 (OKTA-499597)